adap/flower/doc/source/how-to-upgrade-to-flower-1.13.rst

 To run your simulation from within a notebook, please consider the following examples depending on your Flower version:

-- for Flower versions 1.11 and onwards, you need to run |runsim_link|_ in your notebook instead of |startsim_link|_.
+- For Flower versions 1.11 and onwards, you need to run |runsim_link|_ in your notebook instead of |startsim_link|_.
-- for Flower versions between 1.8 to 1.10, you need to run |runsim_link|_ in your notebook instead of |startsim_link|_ and configure the resources.
+- For Flower versions between 1.8 to 1.10, you need to run |runsim_link|_ in your notebook instead of |startsim_link|_ and configure the resources.
-- for Flower versions before 1.8, you need to run |startsim_link|_ and pass a dictionary of the required resources to the ``client_resources`` argument.
+- For Flower versions before 1.8, you need to run |startsim_link|_ and pass a dictionary of the required resources to the ``client_resources`` argument.

 .. tip::